alonisser/penguin2017_testing_talk/presentation.md

 * Lots of over zealous people fighting about "pure" TDD

 * A lot has changed on how we build software

+* Still lots and lots of untested new code is written every day. why?

 ---